jbdel/MOSEI_UMONS/README.md

 #### Environement

-Create a 3.6 python environement.
+Create a 3.6 python environement with:
 ```
 torch              1.2.0
 torchvision        0.4.0